Cataracts - what to ask your doctor

 How will cataract surgery help my vision?

-- How long before I will be able to see?
-Will I still need glasses after surgery?
+- Will I still need glasses after surgery?
 For distance?
 For reading?

 How do I get ready for surgery?